axiomgraph/enve-plugins/README.md

 Copy all files from "Version 1.0" or "Version 2.0" (all frag and gre)to /home/username/.enve/ShaderEffects

-## HOw to USe?
-Select the layer right click on it.
-Actions --> Raster Effects --> There you go

 ## For Friction(fork of enve) Users?
 ## Linux